 - I wrote about how I promote my blog posts here.

-I have personally bought several Pinterest Courses over the years.
+I have personally bought several Pinterest Courses and ebooks over the years.
 Big Pin Energy is my favourite.
-In February 2020, I smashed my blog goals, with the highest number of views and sessions I’ve ever had!
+In 2020, I smashed my blog goals, with the highest number of views and sessions I’ve ever had in my 7 years of blogging!
 I really recommend it if you want to learn how to use Pinterest effectively with their new algorithm changes.

-I am now reaching an average of 28,000 sessions every month + 30,000 page views!
-I even had a viral pin that brought me 12,000 views in one day.
+I am now reaching an average of 1 million monthly impressions on Pinterest, and 30,000 monthly blog sessions.
+I even had a viral pin that brought me 12,000 blog views in one day.

 My June 2020 Referrer Stats are featured below… notice how much higher my Pinterest clicks are compared to Twitter or Facebook!